This beautiful Swiss Chard Stem and Beet Tahini Dip is a delicious, no waste recipe that uses leftover chard stems, beets, and fresh chives.

 You guys, this is a really big day for the Veg World!!!
 Why?
 Well, this Swiss Chard Stem and Beet Tahini Dip is the first recipe I made in my new kitchen!!

 Will and I moved this past weekend to South Minneapolis (into our first ever house!), and to say that I’m absolutely smitten with the kitchen is an understatement.
-In fact, I’m so excited about it that I will be writing a post about how we organized the kitchen to maximize functionality and make the most out of the space in a couple weeks.
-Stay tuned!
+In fact, I’m so excited about it that I wrote a post about how we organized the kitchen to maximize functionality.

 Before we get to that though, let’s chat about this dip.
 I wasn’t actually planning on posting new recipes this week, especially since our house is in disarray.
 But I just had to whip up a few recipes in my new office.
 I mean, I really couldn’t help myself!